silvacms/documentation/source/silva/contents/permission.rst

 Available Permissions
 =====================

-This page list all interesting permissions available in Silva to develop new extensions.
-This is Zope 3 permission.
+This page list all permissions available in Silva for developing new extensions.
 You can use them inside all rendering components, with ``silvaconf.require`` like this:

 .. code-block:: python